kgo87/maple_pass/README.md

-# maple_pass
+# North Cascades
-summary of the Maple Pass hike
+Some of the best hikes in North Cascades